 Reduced travel expenditure

-An overall reduction in travel expenses should signal that delegates are thinking smarter about their travel plans.
-A fully optimized travel policy shouldn’t restrict employees too much, nor should it discourage them from making trips at all.
-Instead your policy should guide them to think about when to make the most cost-effective bookings for meetings that are likely to bring a return on time and money investment.
+An overall reduction in business travel expenses should signal that delegates are thinking smarter about their corporate travel plans.
+A fully optimized business travel policy shouldn’t restrict employees too much, nor should it discourage them from making trips at all.
+Instead, your policy should guide them to think about when to make the most cost-effective bookings for meetings that are likely to bring a return on time and money investment.

-Dividing the total travel expenditure with the number of staff that are actively out in the field at client meetings or conferences will get you average expenses per staff member, and comparisons for the coming years.
-It could also help you decide which of your employees are making the biggest returns, winning clients or signing deals, compared to the amount you have invested in their travel.
+Dividing the total business travel expenditure with the number of staff that are actively out in the field at client meetings or conferences will get you average expenses per team member, and comparisons for the coming years.
+It could also help you decide which of your employees are making the most significant returns, winning clients or signing deals, compared to the amount you have invested in their travel.